 “I know, I know.”

-On the drive back to Savannah, I had a daydream.
-I was walking on a beach.
-The dream was in black and white.
-I remember it because I’ve never dreamed in black and white before.
+On the drive, I had a daydream.
+In the dream, I was walking on a beach.
+The dream was in black and white, and I remember this because I have never dreamed in black and white before.
 It was like an old movie, flickering through the grainy frames.
 The beach was lined with fir trees and there was a campfire in a clearing.
 I stepped through the trees.
 I heard laughing and clinking bottles.
 When I got close, Bill Burroughs was sitting on a stump.
 Jack Kerouac was ranting about something and waving a half-empty bottle of whiskey.
 Allen Ginsberg was playing the flute.

 Where is Randy Shilts?
 Ferlinghetti?
-It doesn’t matter, we are running through the reeds.
-I see more of them coming in across the field.
-I see their flickering lanterns in the dark.
-Someone hollers, “Over here!”
+It doesn’t matter, we are running through the woods.
+I see more of them coming in across the field, their lanterns flickering in the dark.
+Someone yells, “Over here!”
+I realize we’re all ghosts.

-Kerouac comes up behind me and jumps on my back.
-I stumble forward and catch myself.
+Kerouac runs up behind me and jumps on my back.
+I stumble forward under his weight but catch myself.
 I smell liquor on his breath.
-I think we’re going to the water.
-I realize we’re all ghosts.
+We’re going to the water.